huangbaihua001/huangbaihua001.github.io/content/_index.md

 +++
-author = "柏华(baihua.huang)"
+author = "baihua.huang"
-description = "柏华的技术博客" # set your site's description here. will be use for home page content meta tags (seo).
+description = "baihua.huang 的技术博客" # set your site's description here. will be use for home page content meta tags (seo).
 +++